daybarr/timelapse/README.md

 #### SSH Server

-For the Server to connect to so it can download and delete photos from the Camera.
+For the Computer to connect to so it can download and delete photos from the Camera.

 Install [SSH Server](https://play.google.com/store/apps/details?id=com.icecoldapps.sshserver) from the Play Store.

 In the SSH Server app, add a connection and user with access to the SD card (`/mnt/sdcard`) and set it to start automatically at boot, and when the SSID of your WiFi network is available.

-### Server
+### Computer

-On the Server, setup/activate a virtualenv and install the python requirements
+On the Computer, setup/activate a virtualenv and install the python requirements

     mkvirtualenv timelapse
-    pip install -r server/requirements.txt
+    pip install -r computer/requirements.txt

-Run `server/download.py` to download all the photos that have been taken, and remove them from the Camera.
+Run `computer/download.py` to download all the photos that have been taken, and remove them from the Camera.